CERVICAL MYELOPATHY

 - Severity and Location of Compression: Anterior might be preferred for front-side spinal cord compression, whereas posterior approaches can be better for issues affecting multiple spine levels.

-- Patient’s Health and Anatomy: Surgeon’s experience and patient’s specific anatomy will heavily guide the choice.
+- Patient’s Health and Anatomy: Surgeon’s experience and the patient’s specific anatomy will heavily guide the choice.

 - Surgeon’s Recommendation: Based on the above factors, your healthcare provider will recommend the most appropriate approach.